ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part04.md

 ![10 cf ssl tls](images/how-to-bake-an-ortelius-pi/part04/10-cf-ssl-tls.png)

-- Below are some caveats to take note of
+- Below are some caveats to take note of which are taken from that little `Help` button

 Why isn’t my site working over HTTPS?